ishita-parekh/automation_assignment/README.md

 # automation_assignment
-This is a automation assignment as a part of CodeOfMobile process
+This is a automation assignment as a part of CodeMyMobile process
 This assignment comprises of automation scripts for following modules:
   Signup
   Signin